Colin Patterson (ice hockey): National Hockey League

 Patterson's skills as a defensive forward were recognized in the 1988–89 season when he was named a finalist for the Frank J. Selke Trophy.
 He played in a career-high 74 games, recorded 38 points and his plus-minus of +44 was the third highest in the NHL.
 Playing on a line with star scorers Doug Gilmour and Joe Mullen, Patterson was regarded as the team's "unsung hero" and played a grinding role to generate opportunities for his teammates.
-In the 1989 Stanley Cup Playoffs, Patterson appeared in 22 games and recorded a career high 13 points as the Flames defeated the Montreal Canadiens in the final to win the franchise's first Stanley Cup championship.
+In the 1989 Stanley Cup Playoffs, Patterson appeared in 22 games and recorded a career high 13 points as the Flames defeated the Montreal Canadiens in the 1989 Stanley Cup Final to win the franchise's first Stanley Cup championship.

 Injury problems returned in 1989–90 as, after recording only eight points in 61 games, Patterson's season was ended when he broke his ankle on March 24, 1990.
 His attempted return for the 1990–91 season was halted when he suffered torn knee ligaments during a pre-season game against the Toronto Maple Leafs.
 The injury caused him to miss the entire regular season, and he returned to appear in only one playoff game.
 Unsure how Patterson would return after missing the season, the Flames opted to trade him to the Buffalo Sabres prior to the 1991–92 season.
 Buffalo acquired him in the hopes that his character and success with Calgary would help the Sabres.
 Patterson played two seasons in Buffalo and recorded 18 points in 88 games.
 He then opted to play in Europe for his final professional season in 1993–94.
 With HK Olimpija Ljubljana of the Slovenian Ice Hockey League, Patterson recorded 32 goals and 83 points in just 14 games.